 When it comes to egg salad, most people either love it or hate it.
-There really is no in between.
-I’m in the love it camp, and this golden toast recipe was inspired by my love of egg salad and turmeric!
+I love it, and that’s what inspired my golden toast recipe!

-I could eat egg salad every single day, so I love coming up with unique and delicious twists.
+I could eat egg salad every single day, so I love coming up with unique and delicious twists – like golden toast!
 Try adding chopped olives, fresh herbs, avocado, or pesto.
 For texture, chopped celery, bell pepper, or green onions.
 There are so many variations that it’s impossible to get bored!

 Eggs are inexpensive, packed with protein, and nutritious!